Lower Sacramento River

 The first thing about this magnificent river is, there is a lot less of it.
 Depending on the year, flows from Keswick Dam have gone from 80,000 cfs down to 2,000 cfs.
 The Sacramento River above the Deschutes Bridge is managed as spawning grounds for Chinook salmon.
 During the cooler months the river is host to many thousands of huge, ocean-bright salmon/steelhead and wild rainbows building redds, on every suitable shallow gravel bar in the river.

 On April 1st through July 31st, Keswick to HWY 44 bridge is closed to fishing in hope to protect the salmon run & redds in the very upper section of the Lower Sacramento River access is available at the boat ramp, behind the Redding Rodeo Grounds at this time to start drift fishing from HWY 44 bridge.

 Having the Sundial Bridge, biking/walking trails right in town.
-Along with having Shasta Lake, Wiskeytown Lake, Hat Creek, Pit River, Trinity River, Pacific Crest Trail and Shasta Caverns are all within a 50 mile radius and a lot more!
+Along with having Shasta Lake, Whiskeytown Lake, Hat Creek, Pit River, Trinity River, Pacific Crest Trail, and Shasta Caverns are all within a 50-mile radius and a lot more!